-Actual machines will operate ispark requiring only a small amount of resources; only the extensive procedure including cables will take some time even nowadays.
+Actual machines will operate ispark requiring only a small amount of resources.

 3 Installation

 ispark software doesn't need any installation, all necessary are ispark executables accessible via download from http://ispark-software.com/ suitably placed on your PC and an ispark USB key.